reubwn/bdelloid-immunity/README.md

  --est_method salmon \
  --output_dir $OUTDIR
 ```
-Note that `$TRANSCRIPTS` should point to the prefix of the Salmon index file, in this case `cds_Ar` or `cds_Av` as above, the script will pick up the `*.salmon.idx` file automatically or throw an error if it doesn't exist.
+Note that `$TRANSCRIPTS` should point to the prefix of the Salmon index file, in this case `cds_Ar` or `cds_Av` as above - the script should pick up the `*.salmon.idx` file automatically or throw an error if it doesn't exist.

 Create FOFN for `quant.sf` files, e.g. for _A. vaga_:
 ```